How-To Creole

 Haitian Creole is influenced by African languages such as Ewe and Fon.

-Haitian Creole Today - Growing in Popularity
+Haitian Creole Today - Growing in Visibility

-Haitian Creole - From Chastisement to Embracement
+Haitian Creole - From Stigmatization to Greater Acceptance

 Haitian Creole went through notable changes in the 20th century.

-Haitian Creole orthography is simple and straightforward.
+Modern Haitian Creole orthography is relatively phonemic and straightforward.

-An Official Writing System At Last!
+An Official Writing System at Last!

 Haitian Creole - What Does the Future Hold?